PhD

 About the Fellow

-Lauren earned degrees in psychology and social work from Washington University in St. Louis.
+Lauren previously earned degrees in psychology and social work from Washington University in St. Louis.
 She comes from a nonprofit background, having served as Assistant Director of Hope Renewed International in Guatemala; as a social worker in St. Louis, USA; and as a consultant researcher adapting “Graduation Approach” livelihood programs for humanitarian settings in Rwanda, Zambia, and Somalia.
-Lauren hopes to continue partnering with researchers, practitioners, and policymakers to address urgent questions about supporting long-term refugees and their local “hosts” in contemporary global crises.
+Lauren hopes to continue partnering with researchers, practitioners, and policymakers to address urgent questions about the root causes of conflict and long-term refugee support in contemporary global crises.

 Field